 Four out of five web applications contained configuration errors such as default settings, standard passwords, error reporting, full path disclosure, and other information leaks that might have value for potential intruders.
 (Source: PT Security)

 30% of web applications are vulnerable to XSS.Acunetix’s report “Web Application Vulnerability 2019”

 Ironically, most organizations were unprepared and would be seriously impacted by a cyber attack.
-It states that a whopping 73 per cent of companies are not ready for a cyber attack.
-(Source)
+The study found that a whopping 73% of companies were not ready for a cyber attack.
+(Source: Hiscox)

 Choose a trustworthy hosting provider.
 You can learn about how to choose a hosting provider here.

-It is also very important to choose the right security provider for your WordPress or any web application.
-When it comes to WordPress security plugins, first I recommend you to get a better understanding of the WordPress security plugins ecosystem and how they work.
+It is also important to choose the right security provider for your WordPress site or any web application.
+When it comes to WordPress security plugins, we first recommend you get a better understanding of the WordPress security plugins ecosystem and how they work.